-The SCHOOL OF ELECTRICAL AND COMPUTER ENGINEERING AT CORNELL UNIVERSITY in Ithaca, New York, invites applications for multiple tenure-track Faculty positions in all areas of electrical and computer engineering.
-We are particularly interested in outstanding candidates in the following areas:
+The SCHOOL OF ELECTRICAL AND COMPUTER ENGINEERING at CORNELL UNIVERSITY, Ithaca, New York, invites applications for multiple tenure-track Faculty positions in all areas of electrical and computer engineering, as well as interdisciplinary areas such as robotics and cyber-physical systems, bio-ECE, microsystems, machine learning, applied mathematics, and energy.
+See our website, https://www.ece.cornell.edu/academics, for additional information on our programs.

-Applicants must hold a doctorate in an appropriate field by the time their Faculty appointment begins.
-They must have demonstrated an ability to conduct outstanding research, and show promise for excellent teaching.
-Applications at all levels will be considered; salary and rank will be commensurate with qualifications and experience.
+Applicants must hold a doctorate in an appropriate field by the time their Faculty appointment would begin, must have demonstrated an ability to conduct outstanding research, and must show promise for excellence in teaching.
+Although we anticipate filling positions at the assistant professor level, applications at all levels will be considered; salary and rank will be commensurate with qualifications and experience.

-Applicants should submit a curriculum vitae, a research statement, a teaching statement, three recent publications, and complete contact information for at least three references.
-Applications must be made on-line at https://academicjobsonline.org/ajo/jobs/5031.
-Review of applications will begin in December 2014, but applications received by January 5, 2015 will receive full consideration.
+Applicants should submit a curriculum vita, a research statement, a teaching statement, three recent publications, and complete contact information for at least three references.
+Applications must be submitted on-line at https://academicjobsonline.org/ajo/jobs/9871.
+Review of applications will begin immediately.
+Applications received by December 4, 2017, will receive full consideration.

-The School of Electrical and Computer Engineering is especially interested in qualified candidates who can contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community.
-Cornell University seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches.
+The School of Electrical and Computer Engineering is especially interested in qualified candidates who can contribute, through their research, teaching, and/or service, to the diversity of the academic community and to creating a climate that attracts students of all races, genders and nationalities.
+We strongly encourage underrepresented minority and women candidates to apply.
+Cornell University actively seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches.